tanpv/bitcode/README.md

 # Bitcode
-Explain bitcoin programming with python code example.All code is tested with unitest.
+Explain bitcoin programming with python code example.
+All code is tested with unitest.

 # Module structure
 * text explain meaning and reason behind the code